EB-2 National Interest Waiver (NIW)

 If an applicant is successful in obtaining a EB-2 NIW, it would allow the applicant to obtain an immigrant visa, and permanent resident status in the United States.
 All without the requirement of a job offer and the often-lengthy process of the Department of Labor.

-If you believe that you meet these requirements and like to self-petition for a green card, please contact our Orlando NIW attorneys today at (407) 502-3000 for a free phone consultation.
+If you believe that you meet these requirements and like to self-petition for a green card, please contact our Orlando NIW attorneys today at (407) 502-3000 for a confidential consultation.
 You may also fill out our online form located on this page and we will get back to you shortly.
 We have a 24-hour emergency service.
 Your privacy is very important to us and we will keep your information confidential.